 North Campus, BCTI (Barrett Centre) 5th Floor

 Zahra Nader is a journalist and Editor-in-Chief of Zan Times, a women-led, investigative newsroom that covers human rights violations in Afghanistan with a focus on women and the LGBTQI+ community.
-She started her career as a journalist in 2011 in Kabul and joined the New York Times bureau there in 2016.
+It earned a Human Rights Press Award for its reporting on the alarming rise in suicides among young Afghan women.
+Zahra started her career as a journalist in 2011 in Kabul and joined the New York Times bureau there in 2016.
 She has authored articles in publications ranging from Time and Foreign Policy to the Guardian and DW.
-She is also a coordinator for the International Women's Media Foundation supporting Afghan women journalists in exile and spoke at the UN Security Council Open Debate on Women, Peace and Security in 2022.
+She also spoke at the UN Security Council Open Debate on Women, Peace and Security in 2022 and was the recipient of the Kathy Gannon Legacy Award from the Coalition For Women In Journalism in 2023.

 Disenshittification Nation: How Canada Can Fix the Internet, Win Trump's Trade War, and Make a Genuinely Astonishing Amount of Money